sanity-io/descriptors/README.md

-# Serialized Definitions
+# Descriptors

-_Serialized Definitions_ (`sdefs`) is a way of serializing definitions (e.g. schema types) so they can be easily shared across Content Lake.
+_Descriptors_ is a way of serializing definitions (e.g. schema types) so they can be easily shared across Content Lake.
 It has the following characteristics:

 - **JSON native:**
-  A serialized definition is encoded using JSON with support for the typical JSON values: Objects, arrays, strings, booleans, floats.
+  A descriptor is encoded using JSON with support for the typical JSON values: Objects, arrays, strings, booleans, floats.
-- **Content-addressable:** Each serialized definition has an `id` which is the SHA-256 hash of the contents.
+- **Content-addressable:** Each descriptor has an `id` which is the SHA-256 hash of the contents.
-  The same definition will always end up with the same `id`.
+  The same descriptor will always end up with the same `id`.
 - **Recursively defined:**
-  It's common for definitions to refer to _other_ definitions by their `id`.
+  It's common for descriptors to refer to _other_ descriptors by their `id`.
-  That way you can refer to a whole graph of interconnected definitions by a single root `id`.
+  That way you can refer to a whole graph of interconnected descriptors by a single root `id`.
   This is very similar to how a blockchain works, but without the utter waste of energy.
 - **Efficient synchronization:**
   The format is designed so that it's possible to efficiently synchronize when there's only been a few changes on the client-side.
   This is possible without the client storing any additional information about the state of the server.

-Here's an example of two definitions: One named schema type, and then one schema registry which ties it together (so that recursively defined types can be represented).
+Here's an example of two descriptors: One named schema type, and then one schema registry which ties it together (so that recursively defined types can be represented).

 ```ts
 {